pvnick/metabolomics_work/asacalc/readme.txt

 asaclac takes in a molecule definition file as an argument and prints the solvent-accessible surface area

+dependencies:
+chemkit (http://wiki.chemkit.org/Main_Page) and all its dependencies (qt, boost, eigen, cmake)

-to build, just run make
+to build, run make
+to use, run ./asacalc molecule_file_path